SkeletonDancer/SkeletonDancer/README.md

 $ cd ~/
 $ mkdir my-project
 $ cd my-project
-$ skeleton-dancer dance
+$ skeleton-dancer dance SkeletonDancer/php-pds
 ```

-Now SkeletonDancer will ask a number of questions (including which dance), after this your project
+Now SkeletonDancer will ask a number of questions and get the skeleton
-is created and ready for usage!
+dancing; Once done your skeleton is ready for usage!

-**Note:** SkeletonDancer doesn't overwrite existing files by default, use the `--force-overwrite`
+**Note:** SkeletonDancer doesn't overwrite existing files by default,
-option if want to discard existing files.
+use the `--force-overwrite` option if want to discard existing files.

 Run `skeleton-dancer help` for a complete overview of all commands and options.
 Use the `list` command to get a complete list of all the installed dances.

 ## Versioning